viamrobotics/docs/docs/cli.md

 - Retrieve [organization](/cloud/organizations/) and location information
 - Manage [machine fleet](/fleet/) data and logs
 - Control machines by issuing component and service commands
-- Upload and manage [modular resources](/registry/) in the Viam registry
+- Upload and manage [modular resources](/registry/) in the Viam Registry

 For example, this CLI command moves a servo to the 75 degree position: